ios2010/VINS-Mobile/README.md

 	iPhone7 Plus, iPhone7, iPhone6s Plus, iPhone6s

-if you use it with non-plus devices, you may need modify the UI size at Main.storyboard for adapatering with your screen.
+if you use it with non-plus devices, you may need to modify the UI size at Main.storyboard for adapatering with your screen.

 ## 2. Citing